The new parallel-processor pencigraphic image compositing tool will hopefully be up and running in the next few months.

 The WearCam project is also in need of some UROP students to convert everything over to Java or something like that so that the environment maps are interactive (so people can navigate my current sphere of view in real time in a more intuitive way)

-WearCam was one of the first cameras (perhaps it was the second camera to appear on the WWW) on the Internet, inspired by the coffee pot camera in the UK.
+WearCam was one of the first cameras (perhaps it was the second camera to appear on the WWW) on the WWW, inspired by the coffee pot camera in the UK, although, presently, there are no other wearable or pencigraphic cameras on the WWW.

 Prof. Steve Mann,